 Vitamin C Elevates Moods, Reduces Distress and Anxiety

-Recent research has confirmed that vitamin C is more than just an antioxidant: It also elevates moods, reduces stress and distress, and reduces anxiety.
+Research has confirmed that vitamin C is more than just an antioxidant.
+It also elevates moods, reduces stress and distress, and reduces anxiety.

 Researchers from Canada’s McGill University, working with the Jewish General Hospital in Montreal.
 The researchers divided 52 elderly patients among acute care medical centers into two groups, and gave each either 500 milligrams of vitamin C or 5,000 IU of vitamin D each day for ten days.